lemlac/mulem/docs/reference.md

 #### `raise`

-Return out of the function with an exception value.
-The function must return a result type `type!`.
-If an except type is also declared `type!except`, then the type passed to `raise` must match.
+Return out of the function with an error value.
+The function must return a result type `T!`.
+If declared `T!E` where `E` is an `error` type, then the type passed to `raise` must match.

 ```
--- `type!` is inferred:
+-- T!E is inferred:
 alwaysFail() =
     raise MyError("error message")